hwhang0917/fpass/README.md

-# .gokey
+# FPass

-Gokey wrapper for password generation and clipboard copying.
+FPass is a Gokey wrapper for password generation and clipboard copying.

 ## Prerequisites